rahulrmsh/js-basic-project/README.md

 # Dice Roller
-A simple Javascript-based project to settle any issue.
+A simple Javascript-based project to settle any disputes.